 Somewhere around 4 P.M.
 Bobby said he was going to get them something to eat for everyone.
-He told Chris that Chris would be in charge while he was gone and told Chris what the next few steps would be, and said Chris was to keep the men working and keep the project on track until he got back with the food.
+He told Chris that Chris would be in charge while he was gone and told Chris what the next few steps would be, and he said Chris was to keep the men working and keep the project on track until he got back with the food.
 Four (4) P.M. and Bobby was just now going for lunch, and the job didn’t look like it was anywhere near completing.
 The crew decided that apparently this would be a two day job.

-The work had proceeded as far as Bobby had told them what to do, and the men had no idea what the next step.
+The work had proceeded as far as Bobby had told them what to do, and the men had no idea what the next step was.
 They had no idea where Bobby had gone, and it had been two hours since he had left to get “lunch”.
 When Bobby did show up he didn’t have near enough for six hungry men.
 He’d gotten no drinks, and all there was to eat was six regular size hamburgers from McDonald’s.
-Not even cheese burgers.
+Not even cheese burgers, and no fries.
 The men demanded to leave, but Bobby wouldn’t hear of it.

 “I’ve got the keys, and we’re not leaving until this pool is done.”

-The men did lots of grumbling but finally finished the pool just a little before 10P.M. thanks to the lights from the trucks headlights.
-By the time everything was loaded and they got back to the shop it was after midnight, and then the men still had to unload the truck.
+The men did lots of grumbling, but they finally finished the pool just a little before 10P.M., thanks to the trucks headlights.
+By the time everything was loaded and they got back to the shop it was after midnight, and then the men still had to unload the truck and pool supplies.
 By 1 A.M. the guys were done.
 The men were talking amongst themselves and one of the men said “Well, we worked from 5 A.M. until 1 A.M, that’s almost $200 each that we earned.”

-Bobby heard this and interjected.
+Foreman Bobby heard this and interjected.
 “What the hell are you talking about?
 You don’t get paid to ride around in the truck or while eating.
 This was only an eight hour job.
-It’s not the company’s fault that you don’t know what you’re doing.”
+It’s not the company’s fault that you don’t know what the hell you’re doing.”

 Chris spoke up, “You mean that we worked from 5 A.M. to 1 A.M and we’re only getting paid for eight hours?”